jpmckinney/pupa-ruby/README.md

 ### Skipping validation

 The `json-schema` gem is slow compared to, for example, [JSV](https://github.com/garycourt/JSV).
 Setting the `--no-validate` switch and running JSON Schema validations separately can further reduce a scraper's running time.

-In an example case, using JSV instead of the `json-schema` gem reduced the time to validate 10,000 documents from 18 seconds down to 3 seconds.
+The [pupa-validate](https://npmjs.org/package/pupa-validate) npm package can be used to validate JSON documents using the faster JSV.
+In an example case, using JSV instead of the `json-schema` gem reduced by half the time to validate 10,000 documents.

 ### Parsing JSON